The Babel Parser

 - The first

-indicates that directives are allowed in the body.
-Directives are special instructions or statements that are processed differently by the JavaScript engine compared to regular code, like"use strict"
+trueargumentallowDirectivesindicates that directives are allowed in the body.
+Directives are special instructions or statements that are processed differently by the JavaScript engine compared to regular code, like"use strict"anduse asm. - The second

 Scope Analysis